luke-h1/react-todo-app/README.md

 ## TODO

   * add styles (bootstrap 4 maybe with some font awesome or materialize icons for the footer)
-  * deploy with vercel ❌ build failed unmet dependencies
+  * fix build errors & deploy

 ## Available Scripts